U.S. vaccination campaign gains steam as White House speeds shipments

 GRAPHIC-COVID-19 Vaccination trackerhttps://graphics.reuters.com/world-coronavirus-tracker-and-maps/vaccination-rollout-and-access/

-(Reporting by Carl O'Donnell and Michael Erman; Editing by Caroline Humer and Bill Berkrot)
+(Reporting by Carl O'Donnell and Michael Erman; Editing by Caroline Humer, Bill Berkrot and Jonathan Oatis)

 ((Carl.ODonnell@thomsonreuters.com; 646-223-6629;))